 - Provide autonomy

-- Improved flexibility: Though hybrid methodologies often pull on more traditional methodologies during the planning stage, they are often structured to give more freedom during the project implementation stage and can make incremental changes easily and in real-time.
+- Improved flexibility: Though hybrid methodologies often pull on traditional methodologies during the planning stage, they are structured to give more freedom during the project implementation stage.
+This allows project managers the flexibility to make incremental changes easily and in real-time.

-- Enhanced structures: By pulling from traditional planning processes, hybrids can now have the structures that are critically lacking in purely iterative methodologies.
+- Enhanced structures: By pulling from traditional planning processes, hybrids have the structures that are critically lacking in purely iterative methodologies.

 - Compromise: Due to their diametrically opposed nature, there will be certain compromises on both flexibility and structure that have to be made.

-- Continuous administrative intervention: Depending on where you implement the different approaches, if processes are not clear cut from the beginning it can become very complex and taxing to continually deal with team conflicts due to the different approaches.
+- Continuous administrative intervention: Depending on where you implement the different approaches, processes need to be clear cut from the beginning.
+This is because it can become very complex and taxing to continually deal with team conflicts and misunderstandings resulting from these to the different approaches.

 - Projects that need a mixture of flexibility and structure.